Maria Theresa of Naples and Sicily: Holy Roman Empress

 In 1792, Maria Theresa’s husband Francis ascended the throne as King of Hungary, Croatia and Bohemia, and she became queen consort.
 In the same year, she would become Holy Roman Empress.
 The-then Empress Maria Theresa was interested in politics and came to play a certain role in state affairs due to her influence over her spouse, to whom she acted as an adviser.
-She was a conservative force and belonged to the critics of King Napoleon, and was reported to have encouraged Francis in an anti-French position during the Napoleonic Wars.
+She was a conservative force and belonged to the critics of Napoleon, and was reported to have encouraged Francis in an anti-French position during the Napoleonic Wars.
 She has also been pointed out for being partially responsible for the dismissal of Johann Baptist Freiherr von Schloissnigg and Graf Franz Colloredo.

-In the February of 1799, her seeming indifference to the revolution against her parents in Naples attracted some disfavour in Vienna.
-Although she was her mother’s favorite child, she was bias when it come to their exile during the War.
+In February of 1799, her seeming indifference to the flight of her parents from Naples attracted some disfavour in Vienna.
+Although she was her mother’s favorite child, she was biased when it came to their exile during the war.

 An important patron of Viennese music, she commissioned many compositions for official and private use.
 Joseph Haydn wrote his Te Deum for chorus and orchestra at her request.
 Her favourite composers included Paul Wranitzky and Joseph Leopold Eybler, a composer of sacred music.

 Death

 In the winter of 1806, Empress Maria Theresa (pregnant with her 12th child) contracted tuberculous pleurisy, which the imperial physician, Andreas Joseph von Stifft, treated with bloodletting.
-However, it did not trigger an improvement in health, but a premature birth.
-When Empress Maria Theresa died after following complications after her last childbirth (the daughter died a few days before the mother) on 13 April 1807 at the age of 34, the Emperor was inconsolable and had to be removed by force from the corpse of his wife.
+However, it did not trigger an improvement in health.
+On 6 April 1807 Empress Maria Theresa gave birth prematurely to a daughter who lived only 3 days.
+One week later, on 13 April, the empress died as well.
+The emperor was inconsolable and had to be removed by force from the corpse of his wife.
 She was buried in the Imperial Crypt in Vienna.
-The shattered Emperor stayed away from the funeral, instead traveling to Buda with his two eldest children.
+The shattered emperor stayed away from the funeral, instead traveling to Buda with his two eldest children.
 The urn containing her heart was placed in the Heart Crypt and the urn with her entrails in the Ducal Crypt.
 Empress Maria Theresa is one of the 41 people who received a "separate burial" with the body divided between all three traditional Viennese burial sites of the Habsburgs (Imperial Crypt, Heart Crypt, Duke Crypt).